UMN-EGGL/MNEc2to3/README.md

 in this file.

 - Q: This seems convoluted.
 Is there an easier way to get updated coordinates.
-- A: Yes, the final remapping pipeline is incomplete.
+- A: There soon will be.
+The final remapping pipeline is incomplete.
 There are some final steps that need to be taken (mainly refining the input probe sequences) before a final file is *released*.
+See the Status section.

 - Q: Your scripts dont work.
 - A: Thats not a question, but probably true.
 Instead of hosting tons of data on Github, I will soon be releasing a docker image where all the scripts will